kordless/mitta-screenshot-old/README.md

 Mitta Screenshot
 ================
 Mitta is an AI powered search engine.
-This Chrome extension will crawl and index a website using your browser.
+This Chrome extension allows users to crawl and index a website using their browser.
+Images are uploaded to [Mitta.us](https://mitta.us/).

 License
 -------